Data Trace Publishing Company

 - intra-articular frx:

-- displacement can be measured by applying a series of circular templates to the curvature of the greatest remaining
+- displacement can be measured by applying a series of circular templates to the curvature of the greatest remaining articular

-articular surface of the distal radius;
+surface of distal radius;

 - depressed areas off of the circle template are measured for step off;